Varsha1901/cowin-vaccine-slot-availablity/README.md

-# CoWIN vaccination slot availability using Python
+# CoWIN vaccination slot availability using Python ( a clone of CoWIN vaccination slot availability by bhavesh Bhatt)

 Script to check the available slots for Covid-19 Vaccination Centers from CoWIN API in India.
 This CANNOT book slots automatically.
 The Indian Government had blocked the API for crawlers, but we are good to go.